unforswearing/aliaser/README.md

 - `shopt -s autocd`: when set, you simply have to enter the directory name to navigate.
 The directory you type must be a subdirectory of your current location.
 - `shopt -s cdable_vars`: this command allows you to export variables to easily navigate to your favorite paths.
 This perhaps is easier in aliaser, as the paths are added to a file you specify with `aliaser -d`, however, this is trivial.

-`shopt` is useful for other things as well.
-[Take a look at this page](http://www.gnu.org/software/bash/manual/html_node/The-Shopt-Builtin.html) if you're unfamiliar.
+These were my main reasons for writing `aliaser`, so I feel a bit stragely about recreating commands that someone smarter than I thought of a long time ago.
+Also `shopt` is useful for many other things -- [take a look at this page](http://www.gnu.org/software/bash/manual/html_node/The-Shopt-Builtin.html) if you're unfamiliar.

-`aliaser` was a fun experiment, and perhaps will see an update or rewrite sometime soon (I think `aliaser` is a pretty decent alias manager, but not so great alias creator).
+`aliaser` was a fun experiment, and perhaps will see an update or rewrite sometime soon to combine `shopt` integration with the `aliaser -c` and other alias manange ment tasks (I think `aliaser` is a pretty decent alias manager, but not so great alias creator).
 If you are interested, the latest and (maybe) final update of `aliaser` starts below.

 ---